majusus/Ecommerce-Backend/README.md

 Setup Instructions:
 - Clone the repository.
-- Configure the connection string for MS Access database in the appsettings.json file.
+- Configure the connection string for MS Access database in the appsettings.json file.(already present if path is changes then need to modify)
-- Register your free MailTrap account and set the SMTP credentials.
+- Register your free MailTrap account and set the SMTP credentials.(already present with a free account)
-- Deploy the ONNX model for product summarization.
+- Deploy the ONNX model for product summarization.(added as part of this project)

 Tech Stack:
 - Backend Framework: .NET 9